BOTTLED

 OK!
 I can do that!
 I clicked through photos representing each of my 4 ancestral lines, selected some, and emailed them.
 BUT funny thing, although these days I find myself too busy to do many things I want desperately to accomplish, I spent hours scrolling through photos of people that "mean a lot to me."

-That is what invitations usually are - to accept or do things that are meaningful, or will be to myself or someone else.
+That is what invitations usually are - to accept or do things that are meaningful, or will be, to myself or someone else.

 Good invitations effect good things - things I don't even realize possible until after they have happened.